Translate

 Hidden between crumbling alleys and beneath a sky perpetually grey, stood the forgotten library.
 It had no signpost, no grand entrance, just an unassuming wooden door with a handle stiffened by passing centuries.
 Few remembered it existed, and even fewer dared to enter.

 Inside, shelves spiralled upwards, filled not with books, but with glass jars.
-Each jar held a swirling glow, like a firefly caught in an eternal dusk.
+Each jar held a swirling glow, like a firefly caught in a perpetual dusk.
 These were dreams—dreams forgotten by their dreamers, abandoned in the rush of waking life.
+Some dreams flickered faintly, as if waiting for their dreamer to return.
+Others were vibrant, pulsing with untold stories that had never been fully realised.

 “My dream?”
 Mara frowned.
 “I haven’t dreamed in years.”